|

 flexible as you cannot control the presentation of the graph.
 (2) Save the graph data and

 re-draw the graphs in a spreadsheet package.
-In V3.0, to save the graph data, go to
+In buildingEXODUS, to save the graph data, go to

-separate files.
-You can then import these into a spreadsheet program and
+merge and extract the graph data from multiple simulations.
+You can then import these into a

-re-construct the graphs.
-This approach allows you to control the presentation of the
+spreadsheet program and re-construct the graphs.
+This approach allows you to control the

 Q12: What is the best way to run and view my simulation?